Admission

 Admissions Web Site

-The Office of Admissions is open on weekdays and selected Saturdays.
+The Office of Admissions is open weekdays and selected Saturdays.
 Please call the numbers above or visit the website for times.
 Campus tours are available Monday through Friday and on selected Saturdays.
 Tours can be scheduled by calling the Admissions Office or by scheduling online.

 Tours are best scheduled a week or more in advance, but you are welcome to visit the YSU campus and stop in the office any time without an appointment.
-If you schedule ahead, we can arrange free parking on week days; otherwise, visitors can park in the F-1 (University Plaza) lot across from the Sweeney Welcome Center for a nominal fee that covers parking for a full day.
+If you schedule ahead, we can arrange free parking on week days; otherwise, visitors can park in the F-1 (Tressel Way) lot across from the Sweeney Welcome Center for a nominal fee that covers parking for a full day.

 Admission to the University does not guarantee admission to every program.
 Some programs within the University have separate admission standards that must be met before a student may enroll in that particular program.
-Developmental courses are available to assist in satisfying scholastic deficiencies.
+Courses are available to assist in satisfying scholastic deficiencies.
 Those students who lack high school subjects required by the various colleges within the University may be admitted with the understanding that these courses will be completed as soon as possible and no later than the end of the college sophomore year.

 Academically qualified 7-12th grade students may apply and enroll in courses prior to high school graduation through the College Credit Plus (CCP) program.
 For more information, visit the CCP website or scroll down to Early Enrollment Opportunities.